openshift/openshift-origin-design/designs/administrator/olm/catalogsource-as-providertype/index.md

 A new annotation will be added to CatalogSources that allows the creator to specify a display-name of that CatalogSource.
 This value will appear as the facet in ‘Provider Type’ filter.
 If a display-name isn’t specified, the actual CatalogSource Name will be used.

-The "Custon" provider type will no longer exist going forward, and is instead replaced by each CatalogSource being surfaced uniquely.
+The "Custom" provider type will no longer exist going forward, and is instead replaced by each CatalogSource being surfaced uniquely.

 ## OperatorHub ‘Provider Type’ filter